Running Your Code

 MyRobot

 This is where Commands get lined up for autonomous mode or bound to controller inputs in teleop.
-MyRobot is a soulless filename; typically, we'll rename this file each year after our robot.
+MyRobot is a soulless filename; we typically rename this file each year after our robot.

 public class MyRobot extends Robot {